An earlier version of this article appeared at JapanTravel

 In 2008, Time Magazine looked at Japan’s growing trend of recycling being used as a way to show kindness and affection to others: “Gaggles of housewives think that being environmentally conscious is a trendy way to care for their families.”

-This is quite a logical idea.
+The logic is not hard to understand.
 If you care about someone, you want to give them a clean and safe environment.
-Growing plants indoors, choosing fresh produce and trying to reduce pollution do just this.
+Growing plants indoors, choosing fresh produce and trying to reduce pollution do just that.

-Try it out for yourself: prepare a meal with fresh, locally-grown produce and put some flowers from your garden or local park next to your partner/child/parent/sibling’s bed.
+Try it out for yourself: prepare a meal with fresh, locally-grown produce.
 Plant some herbs in pots on your balcony.
-See if you and the people around you notice a change in attitude or happiness.
+Display seasonal flowers in your home.
+See if people around you notice a change in attitude or happiness.

 Yoroshiku onegaishimasu: Accepting that we have room to learn